quimnuss/EcoDuet/README.md

 - [ ] Make a pig elder seed, a fox elder seed and a stag elder seed.
 - [ ] Make an empty map where you get the Elder tree seed and you can plant it (and gain the plant hability).
+Empty levels could be actually a tutorial level.
+That way we practice travelling between maps as well.

 ### Fase 3 : Dungeoning